ContainerCraft/Kargo/README.md

 ## Contributing

 Kargo is a community project and we welcome contributions from everyone.
-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to get involved.
-(CONTRIBUTING.md)
+Please see [CONTRIBUTING.md](https://github.com/ContainerCraft/Kargo/issues/22) for more information on how to get involved.

 To get started, join the conversation on the [ContainerCraft Community Discord Kargo Channel](https://discord.gg/BAMwwqys).